ToniWonKanobi/theoveranalyzed.net/posts/2015/7/6/leaving-squarespace-part-iii-making-camel-my-own.md

 I re-enabled `markdown-it-highlightjs` after I realized just how much `<code>` I post on the site.
 Just as I wouldn't want to live without highlighting in my code editor of choice, I don't think readers want to live without code highlighting in large blocks of code.

-Note that I did not enable highlighting on raw `<code>` blocks.
-I also removed the background color on regular `<code>` blocks.
-This way, quick snippets of code flow better with the text.
-And when I want to share a large block of text, it will stand out more.

 </aside>

 [^1]: Appending `--save` marks the package as a dependency in Camel's `package.json`, which is important!